You share, We take care!Make your research output available to the world

 Want to participate?

-If you are interested in participating in “You share, We take care!” (aka Taverne), simply start sharing and we’ll take care of the rest.
+If you are interested in participating in “You share, We take care!” (aka Taverne), start sharing, and we’ll take care of the rest.

 Click the button to go straight to the consent form in the UM Intranet.
 We will use your Intranet user information when you sign the form.